SamuelBarachel/UITF02/README.md

 The wrapper expects TOPAS and MATLAB to be installed in the application paths defined near the top of `run_UITF2.command`.
 The Python analysis requires `numpy`, `pandas`, `matplotlib`, and `scipy`.

-## Repository Notes

-Local collaboration documents and external reference PDFs are intentionally not tracked in this public repository.
-The cited literature remains listed in the report references.